-This is ideal if you are completely against THC, if you are worried about taking it, or if you are often drug tested at work.
-Of course, a CBD isolate can also be used, but you won’t experience the full force of the entourage effect at work.
+This is ideal if you are entirely against consuming the compound, if you are worried about taking it, or if you are often drug tested at work.
+Of course, a CBD isolate can also be used, but you won’t experience the potential benefits of the entourage effect.

-Should I Use Full-Spectrum or a CBD Isolate?
+Should I Use Full-Spectrum CBD or a CBD Isolate?

-Now that you know what each term means, you might be wondering how you make a decision between the two.
+Now that you know what each term means, you might be wondering how you decide between the two.
 There is no way to know for certain what the best type of CBD for you is; it is just a matter of weighing up the pros and cons.

-CBD isolate has the advantage of being the purest and most potent form of CBD.
-It often contains upwards of 90% cannabidiol.
-There is no risk of psychoactive effects, and minimal risk of flagging a false positive on a drug test.
+CBD isolate has the advantage of being the purest and often most potent form of CBD.
+Good quality isolate contains upwards of 90% cannabidiol.
 Furthermore, CBD isolate is both tasteless and odorless.
-This is perfect for those wanting to cook with CBD, as it can be added to recipes without altering the flavor at all.
-The only real drawback to CBD isolates is that they don’t create the entourage effect.
+This is perfect for those wanting to cook with CBD, as it can be added to recipes without altering the flavor.

-As for full-spectrum CBD, the glaring advantage is the entourage effect.
-If you are looking for powerful, efficient CBD, then this is the way to go.
-Furthermore, it is often considered closer to the original plant, and is therefore the most authentically natural.
-It undergoes less processing when compared to isolates.
+As for full-spectrum CBD, the main advantage is the entourage effect.
+If you are looking for potent, efficient CBD, then this is the way to go.
+Furthermore, it is often considered most similar to the original plant as it undergoes less processing.

 We should stress that no CBD type is better than any other.
 While full-spectrum products are suited to some individuals, others will find an isolate more to their liking.
 It’s a matter of deciding what works for you.

 Here at PureKana, most of our products are full-spectrum, allowing you to experience the benefits of the entourage effect.
-However, if you would like to try a CBD isolate, all of our CBD Pure Picks contain an isolate, and so do our vegan gummies.
-You can also try out our Midnight Roses CBD Bath Bomb for a luxurious, skin-loving CBD isolate experience.
+However, all of our CBD vegan gummies and CBD bath bombs contain an isolate formulation, giving you the best of both worlds.